curiouselectric/WindSensor/README.md

-# WindSensor
+# WindSensor Overview
 A DIY Wind sensor interface board.

 This connects to various anemometers and wind vanes and provides a serial interface for averaged data from the pulses.

-It runs on an ATTiny85 with selectable baud serial.
+It runs on an ATMega328 running at 8MHz with selectable baud serial (up to 57600).
+It comes pre-programmed, but code can be uploaded via the Arduino IDE, using the MiniCore board add-on.
+See firmware for more details.

 Each unit can have a unique ID (using a solder pad for 0-7 values), so multiple units can be added to a serial bus, if needed.
 The defalt is 0.